RAF Lossiemouth: Operation Granby

 During the 1991 Gulf War, personnel from all three Buccaneer squadrons took part in Operation Granby, the aircraft's first combat operation.
-Following a short-notice decision to deploy to the Middle East, the first batch of six aircraft were brought to readiness in under 72 hours, including the adoption of desert-pink camouflage and additional war-time equipment.
+Following a short-notice decision to deploy to the Middle East, the first batch of six aircraft were brought to readiness in under 72 hours, including the adoption of desert-pink paint scheme and additional war-time equipment.
 The first six aircraft departed from Lossiemouth for Muharraq in Bahrain at 04:00 on 26 January 1991.
-Twelve Buccaneers operated as laser designators and it became common for each attack formation to comprise four Tornados and two Buccaneers; each Buccaneer carrying a Pave Spike laser designator pod, one as a spare in case of equipment failure.
+Twelve Buccaneers operated as laser designators, and it became common for each attack formation to comprise four Tornados and two Buccaneers; each Buccaneer carrying a Pave Spike laser targeting pod, one as a spare in case of equipment failure.
 The Buccaneer force became known as the 'Sky Pirates' in reference to the maritime history of the Buccaneer.
 Each aircraft had a Jolly Roger flag painted on its port side, alongside nose art featuring female characters.
 In recognition of their Scottish roots, the Buccaneers were also named after Speyside whisky such as Glenfiddich, Glen Elgin and The Macallan.
-Hostilities ended in late February 1991, the Buccaneers having flown 218 sorties without loss, designating targets for other aircraft and later dropping 48 Paveway II laser-guided bombs.
+Hostilities ended in late February 1991, the Buccaneers having flown 218 sorties without loss, designating targets for other aircraft and later dropping 48 of their own Paveway II laser-guided bombs.